• You can reach us through

 Customize UITableView's Editing Mode

-We know in the UTableView you can set default edit mode by:
+We know in the UTableView you can set the default edit mode by:

 [tableView setEditing:YES animated:YES];